SinghSuryaDeep/Google-Agent2Agent-A2A-IBM-watsonx/README.md

-# 🏥 Healthcare Multi-Agent System with Google Agent2Agent(A2A) Protocol, IBM-watsonx and other Agentic Framework - Autogen, LangGraph, IBM BeeAI
+# 🏥 Healthcare Multi-Agent System with Google Agent2Agent(A2A) Protocol, IBM-watsonx and Agentic Frameworks - Autogen, LangGraph, IBM BeeAI

-A sophisticated multi-agent healthcare system that orchestrates AI agents to analyze patient data, generate medical reports, and schedule follow-up appointments using the A2A (Agent-to-Agent) protocol.
+A sophisticated multi-agent healthcare system that orchestrates AI agents to analyze patient data, generate medical reports, and schedule follow-up appointments using the A2A (Agent-to-Agent) protocol and IBM watsonx.

 ![Python](https://img.shields.io/badge/Python-3.8+-blue.svg)
 ![A2A Protocol](https://img.shields.io/badge/A2A-v0.2-green.svg)